COSC3020/tsp-held-karp-megrose10-1/README.md

 Test your new function; I've provided some basic testing code in `code.test.js`.

+I looked at lecture notes, and asked a question in class on what you suggested when starting this algorithm.
+I also went to the TA's office hours.
+Olivia and I talked about what the algorithm was asking overall last semester.

 ## Runtime Analysis

 What is the worst-case asymptotic time complexity of your implementation?
 What